imbrem/old-isotope-semantics/semantics.typ

 == Elementary Category Theory

+/*
+TODO: pull this down into an appendix?
+*/

 === Basic Notions

 We begin by going over some core notions from category theory, with the aim of fixing notations and conventions.